Money and Marriage: How to Prevent Financial Issues From Destroying Your Relationship

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Money matters are the number one cause of divorce because the couple can have very different expectations of how to spend money.
-To avoid marriage money problems, consider the following questions when setting long-term goals for your financial future:
+Money matters are a common cause of divorce because couples can have very different expectations on spending and saving money.
+To avoid marriage financial problems, consider the following questions when setting long-term goals for your financial future:

 - What are essential expenses, and what are discretionary?